-It’s not uncommon to hear about a “low mileage discount” or “low mileage insurance” offered by auto insurers.
-However, you don’t usually find mileage benefits listed on car insurance company websites.
+It’s not uncommon to hear about “low mileage insurance” that you can get from your auto insurer.
+However, you don’t usually find these benefits listed on provider websites.
 But most track or ask about how much you drive.
 This can end up affecting your rates.

-Your annual mileage is one of many auto insurance rate factors.
-Insurance providers see heavy or frequent drivers as a risk to get into accidents and, as a result, cost them more money.
-This means that if you drive less, you’ll look like less of a risk and could get lower rates from your insurance company.
+The number of miles you drive each year affects your rates.
+Insurers see heavy or frequent drivers as a risk to get into accidents and, as a result, cost them more money.
+This means that if you drive less, you’ll look like less of a risk and could get lower rates.

 This article will help you understand how insurers reward customers for driving less.
-We’ll talk about how much you can save and which companies offer this discount.
+We’ll talk about how much you can save and which insurance companies offer the low mileage discount.

 Find the best car insurance deal